mahsaazizi/Java-Chat-Room/README.md

 # Java Chat Room

-Chat room writen in C# and Java.
+Chat room writen in Java and C#.